Milad-Akarie/injectable/injectable/README.md

 ---

-Make sure you always **Save** your files before running the generator, if that doesn't work you can always try to clean and rebuild.
+Make sure you always **Save** your files before running the generator, if that does not work you can always try to clean and rebuild.

 ```terminal
 flutter packages pub run build_runner clean